How long does it take to hike from A to B?

 Modify pace according to:

-To determine the expected time taken, divide the estimated distance travelled by the guesstimated pace of the group.
+To determine the expected time taken, divide the estimated distance by the guesstimated pace of the group.
+Eg. 2km distance divided by 4km per hour = half an hour to walk 2km.

 Add up the times for each section of the hike, allow for rest periods (5 minutes/hr), tea breaks (additional 5 minutes every 2 hrs) to give a cumulative time for how long the walk is expected to take.
 Experience will fine-tune your guesstimating skills.